 Hey everyone, Holly here!
-Just popping in to share a really fun, but quick and easy Eucalypt hack with you today.
+Just popping in to share a really fun, but quick and easy Eucalypt hack with you today, how to add faux shoulder ties!
 This actually came about because I had originally wanted to make actual tie straps on my most recent Eucalypt tank.
 But I got too ahead of myself, and I cut out the fabric pieces before I altered the pattern.
 Doh!
 So instead, after it was complete, I created these little knot bows ties to add to the shoulders to create a faux tie look.
 Which actually turned out to be better, because then they can be removed at any time that I want just the simple, flat strap.
 So it’s like having two tanks in one!

 To create the faux ties, start by folding a scrap piece of paper in half.

 Now, keep in mind that you can make your ties in any shape or length that you want.
 I have a few shape examples above.
 But for this tutorial, I’m just going to show you the short, rounded ties on the left.

 Starting at the fold of your paper, create your rounded tie strap using the estimated measurements above (again, these are not set in stone measurements.
 You can play around and find the size that you like.
 This is just what I used.)